Anankin12/CloudProject2023/Report.md

 ## Introduction

 I used Nextcloud to deploy a local cloud solution using Docker containers.
-The configuration includes two `Nextcoud` instances with a shared data volume and independet (although identical) configuration files to achieve high reliability, a `MySQL` container as a database, a `Redis` container to implement caching and a `Nginx` container as a reverse proxy and to perform load balancing.
+The configuration includes two `Nextcloud` instances with a shared data volume and independent (although identical) configuration files to achieve high reliability, a `MySQL` container as a database, a `Redis` container to implement caching and a `Nginx` container as a reverse proxy and to perform load balancing.
 Moreover, a `Locust` container was added to perform load testing.

 The system allows users to sign up, log in, and log out using the integrated Nextcloud UI, thanks to the module Register that can be installed and integrated through the Nextcloud native GUI.

 It is possible to configure roles for new users, such as admin, a user, and a guest, but more roles can be added as needed through the integrated functionality for user management, including having asymmetrical access to resources and functionalities.

 Each user has their own private storage space, which can only be accessed by them or by directly accessing the machine and locating the directories associated with the user.
 This can be either considered a feature for better control by the sysadmins on how the service is used, or it can be seen as a vulnerability depending on the context.
-If this is considered a sceurity issue, it could be mitigated by activating the built in encryption method, which makes the files still accessible to the admins but it prevents the content to be read by anyone but the owner of the file.
+If this is considered a sceurity issue, it could be mitigated by activating the built-in encryption method, which keeps the files accessible to the admins but it prevents the content to be read by anyone but the owner of the file.
 It is possible to configure different maximum upload and storage size limits for each user.

 The project can be scaled by adding more instances running on different machines by configuring the nginx and redis instances accordingly, while the storage can be scaled by implementing the appropriate object filesystem, but even a basic such implementation requires at least 2 disks to work properly, so I wasn't able to implement it on my single disk machine.

-It is possible to implement https:// encryption by using a reverse proxy such as nginx or Apache, by acquiring an SSL certificate for a hostname and configuring the appropriate virtual host; this would allow for secure data and file transmissions.
+It is possible to implement `HTTPS` encryption by using a reverse proxy such `Apache`, by acquiring an SSL certificate for a hostname and configuring the appropriate virtual host; this would allow for secure data and file transmissions.
+This has been implemented using `Nexcloud AIO` hosted on my home desktop PC and a DDNS at the domain `https://albtrieste.ddns.net`.
+However, this is the only step that has not been implemented on the local instance, while it's the only part that instance will be used for in this project.

 User authentication can be further secured by using the built in tools to activate 2FA and other security measures.

 The platform used for this project is Docker Desktop running on WSL2 in a Windows 11 Pro machine equipped with an Intel i5 1340P CPU (4+8 cores), 32 GB of DDR4 memory and a 2TB NVMe PCIe 4.0 SSD.

-Monitoring and managing the system can be achieved directly through the GUI, since systems to do most of the required tasks are either already present or can be easily integrated through the Apps section of the GUI of Nextcloud, including an email server that can be automatized to send reports of unusual activity, high resource usage and regular reports.
+Monitoring and managing the system can be achieved directly through the systems integrated into Nextcloud and its GUI, by activating the appropriate libraries.
+These allow for real time monitoring of request load and memory usage, as well as user activity.
+These tools can be further enhanced by configuring an email server that allow for emergency warning to be issued in case of an emergency.

 ## Deployment Plan

 ### The Docker Compose file

 The deployment plan for the cloud-based file storage system is handled in a docker-compose.yml file, which is included below.
-It requires Docker and the creation of the correct directories where to place the required volumes.
+It requires Docker and the creation of the correct directories to place the required volumes.

 ```yaml
 version: '3.8'